MATISSE p2 tutorial

 Sidereal time intervals:

 VLTI OBs can have sidereal time constraints defined within which the desired projected baseline length and angle are reached and within which the observation is feasible in terms of altitude, shadowing effects, and delay line limits.
-Beginning with P104, it is not recommended to use LST intervals, please see the VLTI page for details.
+It is not recommended to use LST intervals, please see the VLTI page for details.
 (The required information can be obtained using the visibility calculator VisCalc (maintained by ESO, but also using ASPRO, maintained by JMMC).
 Under the Sidereal Time tab you must specify this constraint on the the LST range.
 Here, because we plan to image the surface of a large star (Type of interferometric observation: imaging), we leave the LST constraints undefined.
 The uv-coverage will be optimized by the observing tool at Paranal).

 file